dwinchell/arc-experiment/README.md

 https://github.com/some-natalie/kubernoodles/tree/v0.9.6/openshift
 https://github.com/some-natalie/kubernoodles/blob/v0.9.6/docs/admin-setup.md

+**Important:** This is based on v0.9.6 of kubernoodles.
+Please use the link to the proper tag.
+The main branch may not work correctly with GHES due to changes in the API (untested).

 # Instructions

 ## Walkthrough of Kubernoodles Instructions

-These are based on [admin-setup.md](https://github.com/dwinchell/arc-experiment), with differences and additions noted
+These are based on [admin-setup.md]([https://github.com/dwinchell/arc-experiment)](https://github.com/some-natalie/kubernoodles/blob/v0.9.6/docs/admin-setup.md), with differences and additions noted

 ### Step 1 - Install Helm
 Follow kubernoodles instructions.